 Most of our efforts are focused on your rehabilitation from day two of your post-operative hospital stay.
 Physiotherapy takes centre stage and treatments will consist of a minimum of two sessions per day.

 The aim is to get you standing, sitting and walking independently.
 The physiotherapist will supply and adjust crutches or a walker as appropriate.
 You need not be concerned that you will be "rushed" as the physiotherapist will supervise all treatment sessions and progress you to the next stage as you safely reach set milestones.

 You will experience more of the same with a significant part of the day being devoted to rehabilitation treatments.

 The physiotherapist will get you to negotiate stairs safely as one of the last milestones in the in-hospital rehabilitation process.
-Once she is satisfied that you are safe and fit to get around, she will recommend that you be discharged from the hospital.
+Once they are satisfied that you are safe and fit to get around, they will recommend that you be discharged from the hospital.
 However, the final decision on discharge rests with the doctors.